 Feijoa fruit trees and shrubs look best when you prune them lightly.
 Clipping them into a formal shrub destroys their natural shape and reduces the fruit yield.
-It’s best to remove side branches that are less than 1 foot (.3 m.) off the ground.
+It’s best to remove side branches that are less than 1 foot (31 cm.) off the ground.
 If you want to grow the plant as a tree rather than a shrub, remove the lower branches up to one-third of the tree’s height over a period of several years.

 Feijoa Growing Conditions

 Gardeners in warm, western climates will love growing pineapple guava for its delightful fragrance, attractive flowers, and tasty fruit.
 The tree is very easy to care for and requires very little pruning.

-Although it is considered hardy in U.S. Department of Agriculture plant hardiness zones 8 through 11, it can’t tolerate the high humidity of the Southeast.
-It withstands winter temperatures as low as 12 degrees Fahrenheit (-11 C.).
+Although it is considered hardy in U.S. Department of Agriculture plant hardiness zones 8 through 11, it can’t tolerate the high humidity of the southeast.
+It withstands winter temperatures as low as 12 degrees F. (-11 C.).
 In fact, the fruit tastes better when the tree is exposed to some freezing temperatures.

 Feijoa pineapple guava performs well in full sun or partial shade.
 It prefers rich, organic, well-drained soil with an acid or slightly alkaline pH.
 When the pH is too high, the leaves turn yellow.
 Newly planted and young trees need weekly watering in the absence of rain.
 As the tree matures, its drought tolerance increases.

 Pineapple guava needs light fertilization every other month in most soils.
 Use about half the recommended amount of 8-8-8 fertilizer for the size of the tree.
 Scratch it into the surface of the soil and water deeply to distribute the fertilizer.

 You’ll find plenty of uses for pineapple guava.
 It makes a dense informal hedge or screen that needs very little pruning.
 Use it as a container or specimen plant on patios and other places where you can enjoy the intense fragrance of the fruit.
 The plant provides cover for wildlife, and the flowers attract hummingbirds.
-Space the shrubs five feet apart for a barrier hedge and 3 feet (1 m.) apart for a foundation planting.
+Space the shrubs 5 feet (1.5 m.) apart for a barrier hedge and 3 feet (1 m.) apart for a foundation planting.